-This page tells what we know about mushrooms and mushroom extracts in cancer care.
-This page has information about
+Read what we know about mushrooms and mushroom extracts in cancer care.

-Button mushrooms and flat mushrooms are eaten commonly in the UK.
-They are very good for you as food because they contain all the essential amino acids and are an excellent source of vitamins.
+Button mushrooms and flat mushrooms are commonly eaten in the UK.
+They are very good for you and contain all the essential amino acids and are a good source of vitamins.
 But there is no evidence that they can prevent or treat cancer.

 In 2000, a report published by Cancer Research UK and the University of Strathclyde looked at different types of mushroom and cancer.
 The review found some Japanese studies that used a particular type of exotic mushroom extract a week before people started cancer treatment.
 The extract appeared to reduce the side effects of both chemotherapy and radiotherapy, including sickness and hair loss.